Kotlin/kotlinx.serialization/README.md

 }
 ```

 More complicated examples and examples of implementing custom formats can be found in `examples` folder.
-Detalied documentation located in `DOC.md`.
+Detailed documentation located in [DOC.md](DOC.md).